 - Due to the amount of SPAM comments I receive daily, I no longer allow links to non-personal blogs except on a case-by-case basis.
 If a blogger I know wants their comment to link to their Twitter account, that’s fine.
 But if you’re only commenting to get a link to your business out there, I will edit out the link.
 Sorry.
 It has gotten so completely out-of-hand; it’s ridiculous that I even need to write this.

 - If you want to be on the blogroll and you have a blog that fits in any of the categories on the blogroll, send it my way and I’ll add it.
 It speeds things along if you pick your category for me or write me a little bit about yourself so I can choose a category for you.
 People can only appear in one category–sorry, the limits of the blogroll service.

 - I also run the Lost and Found and Connections Abound, which is a daily newsletter summarizing life in the IF/pg loss/adoption community.
 If you haven’t seen it yet, click over and check it out.
 If you need support or have an announcement, send it my way.
 If you’re reading other blogs and you see news that is Lost and Found-worthy, send it my way too.
 When I put up a new post on the Lost and Found, I change the link on the left sidebar of this blog on the top column called “Today.”

-- I am a section editor for Blogging & Social Media at BlogHer.
+- I am a section editor for Blogging & Social Media and Health at BlogHer.
 You can often read my posts over there.
 And I do freelance work from time to time.
 As a freelance writer, the answer is “yes, I might like to write for you” if you are a publisher looking at my site.
 Just in case you were wondering.

 - I am also a kosher vegetarian.
 And I bake all of my own bread.
 And usually ask others all of my technical questions when it comes to blogging.
 And I’m a great multi-tasker (just in case you were going to ask me how I get everything done).